PROTOPOROS X Tribute and Moments of Trip

 Interestingly, I spotted several ships that I had previously seen heading from Salamina to Perama during my trip with the AGGELIS F operating in the opposite direction during my trip with the PROTOPOROS X. After the KONSTANTINOS K and the ARTEMIS, I now saw the double-ended ferry ALEXANDROS M of Boufis Shipping Company heading from Perama to Salamina.

 The ALEXANDROS M seen heading towards Salamina.
-Built in 2000, she was initially known as the KONSTANTINOS of now-defunct company Konstantinos ANE.
+Built in 2000, she was initially known as the KONSTANTINOS of the now-defunct company Konstantinos ANE.
 She operated on the Perama-Salamina line from 2000 to 2002 and then from 2004 to 2010, with the 2003 season seeing her operating on the Rion-Antirrion line.
 After the completion of the 2010 season, Konstantinos ANE experienced financial difficulties and had to cease operations.
-As a result, the ship was sold to Boufis Shipping Company (based in Spetses) in 2011 and was renamed ALEXANDROS M, becoming the second ship in the history of the company to bear that name.
+As a result, the ship was sold to Boufis Shipping Company (based in Spetses) in 2011 and was renamed ALEXANDROS M, hence becoming the second ship in the history of the company to bear that name.

 Despite her current owners being based in Spetses, the ship continued to operate on the Perama-Salamina line, and actually only operates on the company's traditional service, the Kosta-Spetses line, whenever her fleetmate, the landing craft KATERINA STAR which serves the line, undergoes her annual refit.
 She also spent the 2016 season on the Rion-Antirrion line, before heading back to the Perama-Salamina line the following year.

 The ALEXANDROS M seen heading from Perama to Salamina.
 As I stated it previously, she is the second ship in the history of Boufis Shipping Company to be named ALEXANDROS M. The first one was a landing craft built in 1977, which served the Kosta-Spetses line from 1977 until she was retired in 2008.
 She was then reportedly sold overseas and was renamed CIBELA, but the sale did not materialise.
 She remained laid-up in Perama until 2013, when she was acquired by Galaxidi Thalassies Kalliergeies AE.
 She was refitted and was renamed ANDROMACHI II.
-Since 2014 she serves the Aegion-Galaxidi line, serving the local aquaculture of Galaxidi.
+Since 2014 she serves the Aegion-Galaxidi line, whereupon she serves the local aquaculture of Galaxidi.

 The ALEXANDROS M on her way towards Salamina.
 This was her eighteenth overall season on the Perama-Salamina line, where she has spent the bulk of her career.
 The sole exceptions were in 2003 and in 2016, when she operated on the Rion-Antirrion line.